-(2) If a voting member assigns a designee, the member shall submit a letter of assignment to the secretary of the commission to indicate the designation in that member's absence.
-The letter should indicate whether the designee is assigned for one meeting or for a specific period of time to carry out all duties on the member's behalf.
+(b) If a voting member assigns a designee, the member shall submit a letter of assignment to the secretary of the commission to indicate the designation in that member's absence.
+The letter should indicate whether the designee is assigned for one meeting or for a specific period of time.

-(B) Members of the commission shall serve without compensation.
+(B) Members of the commission or their designees shall serve without compensation.

 (C) The commission shall be served by a secretary of the commission, who shall be a designated employee of the commission.